mitko-kinov/SDC_Project/README.md

 Two additional models were created and trained in order to facilitate comparison frame.
 The goal here was to make comparison between different model architectures and our model of interest.
 The description of the comparison models as follows:

-- Simplified version of AlexNet to encapsulate the problem scenario.
+- Simplified version of AlexNet to encapsulate the problem scenario [4].
-- Transfer learning approach with MobileNet as nested pretrained model.
+- Transfer learning approach with MobileNet as nested pretrained model [5].

 | Metrics | Nvidia | AlexNet | MobileNet |
 | ----------- | ----------- | ----------- | ----------- |